 More: Visit Instashowing’s website here.

 Oregon-based About Time Tours is the brainchild of co-founders Matt McCoun, who has a background in real estate, and Chris Mergenthaler, who has worked in software development.
-The duo launched their company last year, and their website describes the old process of booking home showings as “outdated, clumsy, and frustrating for all parties.”
+The duo launched their company in 2020, and their website describes the old process of booking home showings as “outdated, clumsy, and frustrating for all parties.”

 To improve the process, the company has created a platform that, among other things, includes scheduling tools and mapping features to help agents plot out their appointments and estimate travel times.
 Additionally, it has in-app photography capabilities, note-taking features, and communication and feedback options.